JuliaActuary/Learn/Benchmarks/LifeModelingProblem/README.md

 Folks started submitting versions of a toy problem with the first two characteristics to showcase different approaches and languages.

-The following was benchmarked on 2020 Macbook Air (M1) with all  compatible with the new M1 chip.
+The following was benchmarked on 2020 Macbook Air (M1) with all languages using native M1 versions.
 Times are nanoseconds:

 ```
 ┌────────────────┬─────────────┬───────────────┬──────────┬──────────┐